codeface-io/SwiftObserver/README.md

 You may transform a particular observation directly on the fly, like in the above example.
 Such ad hoc transforms give the observer lots of flexibility.

-Or you may instantiate a new `Observable` that has the transform chain baked into it.
+Or you may instantiate a new `ObservableObject` that has the transform chain baked into it.
 The above example could then look like this:

 ```swift
 let title = Var<String?>()